ordina-jworks/ordina-jworks.github.io/_posts/2020-07-21-Securing-Applications-Azure-AD.md

 This is also where we define which APIs need the access token.
 In our case, this will be a Spring Boot application that's running on port 8080 and will serve from `/api`.

-Next up is the oauth configuration.
+Next up is the OAuth configuration.

 ```typescript
 // auth.config.ts